Middle Grades Education

 Candidates in teacher education are expected to possess general education knowledge, including knowledge related to the arts, communications, history, literature, mathematics, philosophy, sciences, and the social sciences, from multicultural and global perspectives.
 Candidates in the Department of Teacher Education at UIS are required to meet general education requirements beyond those of the University and should consult with the TEP Program Advisor in order to fulfill these requirements.

 The Department of Teacher Education recommends candidates to the Illinois State Educator Preparation and Licensure Board for a Professional Educator License upon completion of several criteria.
-These criteria include general education requirements set by the Department of Teacher Education, all other departmental requirements, passing scores on two tests administered by the Illinois Licensure Testing System (Basic Skills / Test of Academic Proficiency or accepted alternative and appropriate Content Area Exam), the edTPA performance assessment, and satisfaction of any additional requirements outlined by the Illinois State Educator Preparation and Licensure Board, which has sole authority for awarding or denying teacher licensure.
+These criteria include general education requirements set by the Department of Teacher Education, all other departmental requirements, passing scores on the appropriate Illinois Licensure Testing System content exam, a performance assessment, and satisfaction of any additional requirements outlined by the Illinois State Board of Education, which has sole authority for awarding or denying teacher licensure.

 Subsequent Licenses/Endorsements and Professional Development

-Illinois licensed teachers may complete course work toward additional/subsequent licenses/endorsements in elementary, middle, or secondary levels in a variety of content areas through the Department of Teacher Education.
+Illinois licensed teachers may complete course work toward subsequent licenses and endorsements in a variety of content areas through the Department of Teacher Education.
 The Department also offers a variety of courses appropriate for professional development for in-service teachers and other school personnel.